PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/aws-cloud-account-onboarding.md

 To get the list of supported features, call [Fetch Supported Features](/prisma-cloud/api/cspm/fetch-supported-features/) ![alt text](/icons/api-icon-pan-dev.svg) and refer to the `supportedFeatures` field in the response body.<br/>

-> **NOTE:** The `supportedFeatures` contain "*Cloud Visibility Compliance and Governance*" feature string and Security capabilities under this feature are enabled by default.
-Hence, Do not include this string as a feature in the request body param in any cloud account API(Like in Add AWS Cloud Account, Update AWS Cloud Account,Generate and Download the AWS CFT Template, etc).
+> **NOTE:** The `supportedFeatures` contain "*Cloud Visibility Compliance and Governance*" which is enabled by default.
+Hence, do not include this string as a feature in the request body param in any cloud account API(Like in Add AWS Cloud Account, Update AWS Cloud Account,Generate and Download the AWS CFT Template, etc).

-*Sample Request* to get features for accountType: account on app stack:
+*Sample Request* to get features for accountType: account:

 ```bash
 curl --request POST 'https://api.prismacloud.io/cas/v1/features/cloud/aws' \